,

 Advanced Asset Tracking for Hospitals

 As case numbers rise, many hospitals struggle to track and manage essential hospital assets — like ventilators, masks, gowns, testing kits and beds.
-A simple internet-connected tracking system can tell the hospital staff how many assets are available and how many are in use.
+A simple internet-connected tracking system can tell the hospital staff how many assets are available and are in use.

 Collecting Data on COVID-19’s Spread

 IoT devices may also be valuable in tracking how the virus spreads.
-Smart thermometer manufacturer Kinsa made headlines in April when it put user temperature data up for public access on their website.
+Smart thermometer manufacturer Kinsa made headlines in April when it put user temperature data up for public access on its website.
 They monitored instances of atypical illness by plotting the number of users with elevated body temperatures — a common symptom of COVID-19 — on a county-by-county map.

 Fighting COVID-19 With IoT in Healthcare